Crop trader Louis Dreyfus suspends operations in Russia

 PARIS, March 4 (Reuters) - Louis Dreyfus Company (LDC), one of the world's largest agricultural commodity merchants, has suspended its operations in Russia, it said on Friday.

-It did not provide further details in an emailed response to a question about the impact of Russia's invasion of Ukraine on its activities.
-Like other crop traders, it has already suspended operations in Ukraine due to the closure of commercial shipping.
+LDC did not provide further details in an emailed response to a question about the impact of Russia's invasion of Ukraine on its activities.
+Like other crop traders, it has already suspended operations in Ukraine as the war has halted commercial shipping.

+The week-old war has rattled grain markets as it threatens to choke supplies from Ukraine and Russia, which together account for about 30% of world wheat exports and 20% of corn exports.

+Bunge BG.N, another global crop merchant, said on Monday that Western sanctions against Moscow over its invasion of Ukraine may have an adverse effect on its Russian operations.

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))